 Born and raised in the small town of Levis (Quebec, Canada), MxDermott currently resides and practices out of Montreal where he lives with his love Hilary & their daughter Billie.

 MxDermott works primarily in hand made photo based stencil painting on various surfaces.
-Over the years, he’s added a few more tricks to his trade but those aren’t all at a level he feels merit sharing yet.
+Over the years, he’s added a few more tricks to his trade but most of those aren’t at a level he feels merit sharing yet.
 He also creates digital art like posters, flyers, logos, etc. Beyond that, Kevin collaborates with Hilary in turning one man’s trash into another man’s treasure (read: furniture restoration).
 They are also currently working on a continuous, time-based, mixed-medium collaborative piece like no other (read: raising a human).

 In 2008, following a long battle with writer’s block, MxDermott picked up the box cutter and spray paint and hasn’t put them down since.

 This is the most difficult of the “W questions” to answer.
 Yesterday’s motivations are not today’s, and tomorrow’s will most certainly be something else altogether.
 Overall, the only constant has been that MxDermott finds peace and growth in the process.
 It is a meditation of sorts.
 From a technical viewpoint, there is arguably an easier, more efficient way of doing what he does.
 Some have made suggestions, but he is not so much concerned with easier methods, because efficiency is not his goal.
 He welcomes the opportunity to lock himself away for an extended period of time to work on a new piece.

 He truly believes in the idea that the artist may have a precise message to convey with the work, but that once the work is done, it must be released to the world to be received however the audience wishes it.